jfgid/TagSystem/README.md

 ## Functional implementation

-### By using the algorithm std::accumulate
+### By using left folds with the algorithm std::accumulate
-Still as a stylistic exercise, the tag sequences generation is implemented in the file "genTagSeqAccu.cpp" with the algorithm std::accumulate :
+Still as a stylistic exercise, the tag sequences generation is implemented in the file "genTagSeqAccu.cpp" with the accumulate algorithm :
 ```
 template<ProdRuleFunc ProdRule, int DelNum, int MinLen>
 string genNextTag(const string& curTag, const string&)